-In today’s bustling world of processed convenience foods and trendy diets, the concept of “whole foods” stands as a beacon of nutritional integrity.
-But what exactly are whole foods, and why are they increasingly touted as essential for health-conscious individuals?
+In today’s bustling world of processed convenience foods and trendy diets, the concept of “whole foods” stands as a beacon of nutritional integrity and the foundation of a nutrient-rich diet.
+But what exactly are whole foods?
+And why are they increasingly touted as essential for health-conscious individuals?
 Let’s delve into this cornerstone of healthy eating to understand its significance and practical implications.

 Defining Whole Foods

-At its essence, whole foods refer to natural, unprocessed, or minimally processed foods that retain their original nutrient content as much as possible.
-These foods are free from additives, artificial substances, and excessive processing steps that can strip away nutrients and beneficial compounds.
+At its essence, whole foods refer to natural, unprocessed, or minimally processed foods.
+They retain their original nutrient content as much as possible.
+These foods are free from additives, artificial substances, and excessive processing steps.
+Processing can strip away nutrients and beneficial compounds.

 Examples of Whole Foods Include: